chq1155/Homepage-of-CAO-Hanqun/index.md

 ## Profile

-I am currently a Ph.D. student at **Computer Science and Engineering Department** under the supervision of **Prof. Pheng-Ann Heng** and **Prof. Guangyong Chen**.
+I am currently a Ph.D. student at **Computer Science and Engineering Department** under the supervision of **Prof. Pheng-Ann Heng**.
 Now, I am focusing on research on **Computational Protein Design through advanced generative models** as well as **Generating novel and diverse samples based on limited amount of data**.
 Previously, I am an undergraduate student from The Chinese university of Hong Kong (CUHK) Math Department.

 ## Education